Michael-Lloyd/pico8_manpage/README.md

-### Disclaimer:
+**Disclaimer**:

-Pico-8 is not my own software or trademark, and is under copyright by Lexaloffle Games LLP.
+*Pico-8 is not my own software or trademark, and is under copyright by Lexaloffle Games LLP.
-This repository is a creative transformation of content and serves no commercial purpose.
+This repository is a creative transformation of content and serves no commercial purpose.*

 # Man-Pages for the Pico8 Fantasy Console

-### TL;DR?
+#### TL;DR?

-Pre-formatted manpages, some installation scripts for said manpages, and a collection of helper scripts for pulling up reference information about the Pico-8 Fantasy Console.
+* Pre-formatted manpages, some installation scripts for said manpages, and a collection of helper scripts for pulling up reference information about the Pico-8 Fantasy Console.

-Repository TODO's can be found in `BUCKETLIST.md`.
+* Repository TODO's can be found in `BUCKETLIST.md`.

 ## What is Pico8?